DheeYantra/dhee-voicebot-api-js/README.md

 ```
 **Events supported are connected, disconnected and error**.

-In case you the call is happening on speaker phones (Public Address System cases), you might want to stop listening when the user doen't intent to speak, for better experience (by avoiding echo).
-Two functions helpful here are:
+In case the call is happening on loud speakers (Public Address System cases), you might want to stop listening when the user doesn't intent to speak.
+This is for better call experience by avoiding echo from spoken speech.
+The below two functions are helpful here:

 ```javascript
             dheeVoiceClient.stopListening();